rustacean-station/rustacean-station.org/_episodes/057-nick-mathewson.md

 length: "64767372"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
 Allen Wyma talks with [Nick Mathewson](http://www.wangafu.net/~nickm/), one of the creators of [Tor Project](https://www.torproject.org/).
-Tor Project is free and open-source software for enabling anonymous communication.
+Tor is free and open-source software for enabling anonymous communication.

 ## Contributing to Rustacean Station